DamianStanger/codingInterview/nodeFizzBuzz/readme.md

     b.
 Give hint - Use mod operator if unsure (x%3===0)

+6. Check in solution so far
+7. Create a branch for tests

-6. Write a test for it
+8. Write a test for it

     a.
 Ask them to install with npm test packages of choice and use them